Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 {'Svchost', 'Compatibility32', 'MiniDumpAuxiliaryDlls', 'AppCompatFlags', 'UnattendSettings', 'Winlogon', 'WinPE', 'ProfileNotification', 'Tracing', 'SeCEdit', 'Font Drivers', 'ProfileLoader', 'ASR', 'EFS', 'IniFileMapping', 'Windows', 'AeDebug', 'Schedule', 'Font Management', 'WbemPerf'}
 {% endhighlight %}

-Among them, notably, is `Winlogon` which includes as its values a set of parameters used to guide _wininit.exe_'s execution so, perhaps, the fact that _wininit.exe_ promptly failed the moment we managed to fix _csrss.exe) (see [part II]({{ site.baseurl }}/systems%20blog/ServerDllInitialization-reversing)) should be not in the least surprising.
+Among them, notably, is `Winlogon` which includes as its values a set of parameters used to guide _wininit.exe_'s execution so, perhaps, the fact that _wininit.exe_ promptly failed the moment we managed to fix _csrss.exe_) (see [part II]({{ site.baseurl }}/systems%20blog/ServerDllInitialization-reversing)) should be not in the least surprising.
 One can learn about other missing keys [here](https://renenyffenegger.ch/notes/Windows/registry/tree/HKEY_LOCAL_MACHINE/Software/Microsoft/Windows-NT/CurrentVersion/index) and decide on their importance.

-Other subkeys, such as `ProfileList` (stores SIDs for user accounts) and `Fonts` (lists installed fonts) are present, but contain neither subkeys nor values.
+Other subkeys, such as `ProfileList` (stores SIDs for user accounts) and `Fonts` (lists installed fonts) are present but contain neither subkeys nor values.

 {% highlight python linenos %}
 >>> set([sk.name() for sk in  cv_brk.subkey("ProfileList").subkeys()])